 I hate talking about the negative effects of alcohol.
-I don't have many vices, but I’m a wine lover, and I really don't want to give it up!
+I don't have many vices, but I’m a wine (and gin!) lover, and I really don't want to give it up!

 And I’d love to tell you that it’s OK, that moderate drinking is fine, and point to all the studies that say it is.
-But one large study has just come out and it's not good news.
+But most of the research is saying that there is no ‘safe' limit for alcohol.

 - Weight Gain